andydhpkp/MSSE661AnAdventurer/README.md

 - MySQL database containing all user scores.
 - Web server build with Node and Express.
 - Built and stylized with JavaScript, HTML, and CSS.
+## Current State of Application Development
+I have been playing catch-up for most of this class as I have no experience in Javascript, HTML, CSS, Vscode, Github, and basically everything we are doing.
+So I know I have not implemented much, and any help would be appreciated, but I must admit, this project has kind of creeped up on me so I know I am behind.